mist64/cbmbus_doc/4 Standard Serial.md

 ## Naming and Context

-To make sure we are talking about the same thing, let's clarify the naming.
+First let's clarify the naming.
 Commodore calls the three-wire protocol used e.g. by the Commodore C64 and the 1541 disk drives "Serial" in its reference documents.
 Later documentation calls it "Standard Serial" to distinguish it from the later backwards-compatible "Fast Serial"[^1] protocol of the C128.
 This also matches the naming in [Commodore's source code](https://github.com/mist64/cbmsrc/tree/master/KERNAL_C64_03), where the protocol is called "serial"[^2].

 "Standard Serial" is based on the PET's parallel IEEE-488 bus (covered in [part 1](https://www.pagetable.com/?p=1023)), which was standardized internationally as IEC-625.
 In Europe, IEEE-488 was therefore commonly referred to as the "IEC bus".
-The serial version was then often called "Serial IEC", even though this variant was never standardized by IEC.
+The serial version was then often called "Serial IEC", even though this variant was not an IEC standard.
 Finally, the "serial" attribute was often dropped in European books and magazines, which is why "Standard Serial" is most often refered to as just the "IEC bus".

 There are two extensions to Standard Serial: The already mentioned "Fast Serial" (C128), as well as the third party "JiffyDOS".
 They both share the same basic idea but are incompatible with each other.
-Both protocols also share the same cable with Standard Serial and are completely backwards-compatible with it.
+Both protocols also use the same cable as Standard Serial and are completely backwards-compatible with it.
 If they detect that their peers also speak the improved protocol, they will then switch to it.
 Fast Serial and JiffyDOS will be covered in separate articles.

 ## History and Development

 Commodore had been using the standard IEEE-488 bus on the PET series of computers and its disk drives and printers.
-Unhappy with the price of the parallel connectors and cables, they developed a serial version of the protocol.
+Unhappy with the price of the parallel connectors and cables, they developed a serial version of layers 1 and 2 of the protocol for the upcoming VIC-20 (1981).

 The design goal was to retain all of the core properties of the IEEE-488 bus: